 No standalone off-track betting facilities operate in the state, but Northville Downs does offer simulcast race betting,

 State-regulated online casinos are up and running in Michigan.
-Additionally, sweepstakes sites like Funzpoints are available to Michigan players and offer a variety of casino games.
+Additionally, sweepstakes sites like Pulsz Casino are available to Michigan players and offer a variety of casino games.

-Funzpoints allows players to purchase points to be used for play-money games.
-Players receive a number of points as a gift that comes along with packages.
+Pulsz allows players to purchase coins to be used for play-money games.
+Players receive a number of special Sweeps Coins as a gift that comes along with packages.

 These points can also be obtained for free through various offers.
 Games include a variety of classic casino staples like slots, roulette, blackjack, and casino table games.